beat the odds®: social and emotional skill building delivered in a framework of drumming

 become a beat the odds® facilitator:

-We offer one-day Beat the Odds® facilitator trainings throughout the year at REMO Recreational Music Center in North Hollywood, CA. Trainings are open to all—from mental health professionals to teachers to non-profit personnel.
+We offer one-day Beat the Odds® facilitator trainings throughout the year.
+Trainings are open to all—from mental health professionals to teachers to non-profit personnel.
 No previous musical experience is necessary.

-We also offer onsite stress reducing and community building Beat the Odd workshops for groups.
-If interested in arranging a customizable workshop, visit our Professional Development Section for more information.
+We also offer onsite Beat the Odd® workshops for group stress reduction and community building.
+If interested in arranging a customizable workshop, visit our Services section for Professional Development offerings.

 “ . . . once we went through the [BTO] experience though, I have to say, my class is closer now, then I’ve ever probably had a class . . . and it’s because they’re able to express themselves, they’re able to take chances in front of one another, which is something that they do in class, but they were able to be all on the same level, and they were able to have these wonderful discussions through the rhythms . . . it’s made a huge impact.
 The conversations now that we have in our class are deeper then they were before we started.
 And everyone feels comfortable.
 So, now, because you took a chance with Beat the Odds, now you can come back and take a chance with math, or language arts . . .
 I completely recommend it.
 I wish we could do it every single week.
 I can’t see where we would be without it.” — Mr. Soqui, 6th Grade Teacher in the Newhall School District, excerpt taken from his video testimonial.